dnjackson/eos/content/tutorials/concept-basics/apps-are-state-machines/index.md

 ![](er-diagram.jpg)

 There are a few differences from the textual declarations.
 I’ve used symbols rather than words for multiplicity (*!* in place of *one*, for example).
 I’ve shown the multiplicity on both ends of a relation: the *!* on the source end of the cart arrow says that each cart belongs to one user.
 You can do both of these textually too.
-The diagram doesn’t naturally accommodate unions of sets, so for the items relation I introduced a superset called *Bag*, with each *Bag* being either a *Cart* of an *Order*.
+The diagram doesn’t naturally accommodate unions of sets, so for the items relation I introduced a superset called *Bag*, with each *Bag* being either a *Cart* or an *Order*.

 These diagrams are very lightweight and contain lots of information.
 Working out the details of the state as you the draw the diagram always reveals interesting questions.
 Can a user have more than one cart, for example?
 That’s certainly possible for Amazon, because a client-side cart is created before you even log in.